noahplacke/BDS_FIFA/index.md

 We also wanted to see if their where certain attributes that where correlate to good players for a particular position.

-We initially compared how physical attributes varies for each position
+We initially compared how physical attributes wages and overall varied for each position

 ![value_count](images/image8.png)

-Second we observed the skill attributes and their relationshio with each position
+Second we observed the skill attributes and their relationship with each position

 ![value_count](images/image9.png)